This-Is-Prince/agent-other-sdks/docs/opensea.md

 Example prompts:
 - "What is the floor price of Bored Ape Yacht Club?"
 - "Show me statistics for the Azuki collection"
-- "What's the trading volume for CryptoPunks?"
-- "Get me the floor price and volume for Doodles"
-- "How many items are in the BAYC collection?"

 ### Get NFT Sales